MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 For real-world Jenkins architecture and screenshots see the [HariSekhon/Jenkins](https://github.com/HariSekhon/Jenkins) repo.

+## Virtualization

+Virtualization allows installing multiple virtual machines on one physical machine, using a special piece of software called a hypervisor that emulates computer hardware.
+Each virtual machine (VM) believes it's on its own computer and only sees the virtual hardware presented by the hypervisor, but not any of the adjacent VMs.
+Each VM can have different operating systems and versions installed.

+The hypervisor allocates a fixed amount of computer resources to each VM eg. CPU, RAM, disk space.

+Virtualization is used to utilise large server hardware capacity while maintaining isolation between different applications.
+The alternative of trying to install and run many applications on a single bare metal server operating system would be difficult to manage, with potential clashes of software dependencies, versions and libraries, and insecure because any misbehaving or hacked application could potentially impact all of the other adjacent applications.
+Virtualization solves this by allowing each application to run on its own isolated operating system with resource limits, to prevent resource starvation by greedy adjacent apps.

+Virtualization is also used on desktop computers to able to run software that would otherwise not be able to run on the base operating system eg. Windows vs Mac vs Linux applications are specific to each operating system.

+Benefits of virtual machines include:

+- fuller utilisation of hardware capacity
+- isolation between apps
+- snapshots - can save the computer state at different points in time and can revert to a previous snapshot easily.
+  This makes riskier changes and upgrades easy to roll back
+- migration - virtual machine disks are stored as files on the computer and can be exported, copied, imported to migrate between computers
+- appliances - virtual machine disks can be shared as ready-to-run installed computers with all software pre-installed and configured
+- failover - enterprise hypervisors can automatically migrate and restart VMs on other servers if the server running the VM dies for any reason.
+  The VM disk files are kept on shared network storage, accessible to each server for this.

 ## Data Formats

 - [YAML](https://en.wikipedia.org/wiki/YAML) - Yet Another Markup Language - simple way of representing key value pairs, lists, dictionaries.
 Usually used for config files eg. [readme-lint.yaml](https://github.com/MayaSekhon/DevOps-Tutorial/blob/main/.github/workflows/readme-lint.yaml)